wenrqme/poqusite/content/art/treetown.md

 weight = 1
 +++

 A little village for birds.
-Inspired by the Daisugi technique for growing strait cedar trees.
+Inspired by the Daisugi technique for growing straight cedar trees.

 ![trash](/img/portfolio/treetown.jpg)\